abbec/deferred/Doc/Report/report.md

 % Albert Cervin

 # Abstract
-In this paper, a rendering algorithm called deferred rendering is presented.
-Deferred rendering is an algorithm used extensively in modern game engines and real-time applications.
-The algorithm decouples object and material properties from lighting calculations, removing many unnecessary lighting calculation.
+In this paper, a rendering algorithm called deferred shading is presented.
+Deferred shading is an algorithm used extensively in modern game engines and real-time applications.
+The algorithm decouples object and material properties from lighting calculations, removing many unnecessary lighting calculations.
 This is done by performing geometric calculations and lighting calculations in separate passes.
 This means that deferred rendering is a multi-pass algorithm.
 In the first step, geometric information is stored in what is called a G-Buffer.
 In the second step, the geometric information in the G-Buffer is used to perform lighting calculations and produce a final pixel color.
-The result is an implementation of a deferred rendering algorithm in DirectX 10.
+The result is an implementation of a deferred shading algorithm in DirectX 10.
 The implementation performs well for a large number of dynamic light sources as can be expected for a deferred rendering algorithm.

 # Introduction
 Deferred shading is an old idea that was proposed by Deering et al. [@Deering:1988] in 1988.
 However, it has not been used extensively until recent years.
-It was proposed for usage in games by Hargreaves [@Hargreaves] in 2004.
-Today, deferred shading is de facto standard in game engines and also in other types of real-time rendering.
+It was proposed for usage in games by Hargreaves [@Hargreaves] in 2004 and today, deferred shading is a de facto standard in game engines and also in other types of real-time rendering applications.
 The need for deferred shading arises in scenes with many dynamic light sources.
 In these cases deferred shading can simplify and speed up lighting calculations by orders of magnitude.
 There are downsides, however and the memory